Leaky-Image-Project/docs/README.md

 }
 ```
 the vm might sleep after idling sometime, use password `password` to access the vm again
+### Performance
+As this attack related to web browser, it is recommended to set the RAM to **4096MB** for better performance.
+Also, starting the server is quite slow when we test it in the VM, please be patient as it takes about 1 mins to start all of three servers we need.

 ## Prerequisites
-We need to install several executables and make them available on from the command line as follows
+We need to install several executables and make them available from the command line as follows
 * Go (>1.16)
 * node.js (latest version)
 * npm (latest version)

+Notice that these executables are pre-installed in the VM, but it is required if you run it on your local machine.

 ## File structures
 To run the project we need to create a file structure as follows (VM have set this up already at "Desktop")